auchers/data-visualization-thesis/nyc-data-playground/README.md

 Now when we check `db.green_roofs.find({},{"properties": 1}).limit(10)` again, we should see our new field there.

 ## Step 3: First Spatial Join (Lot properties into Buildings)
-For this project, we will be using the spatial join brilliantly developed [here](https://github.com/UrbanSystemsLab/spatial-join-mongodb).
+For this project, we will be using the multi-threaded spatial join brilliantly developed [here](https://github.com/UrbanSystemsLab/spatial-join-mongodb).
+This join is attempting to bring information from PLUTO into our building footprint polygons.
+PLUTO holds many of the interesting building specific features such as information about the owner, the district, the land use class, and building class.

 To view the fields we have in our PLUTO lots data we can run: